Characters: Mobile Suit Gundam 0080: War in the Pocket

 - Insane Admiral: Seriously, what the Hell is in the water at the Zeon command centre?
 Gihren, Ginias, this guy...

-- Karma Houdini: Gets out of the series alive, in a sharp contrast to all of his men.
+- Karma Houdini: Gets out of the series alive, in a sharp contrast to all of his men; as noted above, however, he maybe commits suicide at the end of the war.

 - Klingon Promotion: Shoots his superior officer and takes command of the operation from him when the latter tries to prevent the nuclear assault on Side 6.